-Identifying how previous literature has addressed the policy and administration questions at hand will be key to a successful project.
+administration questions at hand will be key to a successful project.
 This week will continue to build upon students' recollection of their core and elective MPP/MPA courses and offer an opportunity to conduct direct scholarly research.
 The interim chapters and final report of this Capstone class will include a formalized literature review, and this week is an opportunity to begin that process.
+In addition, each team, including partial teams, will report on their progress.

 Create an annotated bibliography, synthesis matrix, and summary: Conduct preliminary research on the client's policy problem and/or methodological approaches to a type of problem.
 The papers you review can be pertinent by either being topical or being methodologically appropriate.
-See detailed instructions on Blackboard.
-Upload to Blackboard; due Saturday, September 19 at 11:59pm.
+Detailed instructions on Blackboard.